Seattle University School of Law (JD, cum laude) (2006)

 Colorado Women’s Trial Lawyers Network

-Melissa routinely appears in state and federal appellate courts, and has litigated in the Tenth, Ninth, Fifth, and D.C.
+Melissa routinely appears in state and federal trial and appellate courts.
+While her current practice is focused in Colorado, she has litigated cases across the country, appearing in New Mexico, Arizona, Texas, D.C., and California U.S. District Courts, as well as the Tenth, Ninth, Fifth, and D.C.
 Circuit Courts of Appeal.
-Recent highlights of her appellate work include wins at both the Colorado Court of Appeals and Colorado Supreme Court in the case of Boustred v.
+A local highlight of Melissa's appellate work is her victory at both the Colorado Court of Appeals and Colorado Supreme Court in the case of Boustred v.
 Align, which set the new standard for determining specific personal jurisdiction in product liability litigation.

 Melissa is an active member of the Colorado Trial Lawyers’ Association (CTLA), the Colorado Women’s Bar Association, and the Colorado Women’s Trial Lawyer Network.
 She serves on the CTLA Board of Directors and is part of CTLA’s bad faith and amicus committees.
 Since 2018, Melissa has served as a mentor to new attorneys through the State of New Mexico’s Bridge the Gap program.

 Melissa is a two-time contributing author to Trial Talk magazine and has co-authored three books: Hanlon-Leh et al., Discovery in Colorado (Colorado CLE, 2021); Keating Wagner Polidori Free, P.C., Colorado Pretrial Civil Litigation (LexisNexis Practice Guide, 2019); and Reading et al., Awakening Spirits: Wolves in the Southern Rockies (Fulcrum Press, 2010).
 Melissa has been a guest lecturer at the University of New Mexico’s School of Law, presented to the U.S. Counsel on Environmental Quality, and regularly speaks at Colorado CLE seminars.
-Recent seminar topics include: summary judgment briefing; tips for successful mediation; developing effective pre-litigation settlement packages; maximizing recovery against landowners; holding out-of-state defendants accountable for defective products; and recent changes in insurance laws.
+Recent seminar topics include: working with experts in federal court litigation; the influence of appraisal awards on bad faith litigation; effectively deposing corporate defendants; summary judgment briefing; and tips for successful mediation.